Acesse o conteúdo

 • CURRICULAR STRUCTURE

-The academic framework for the Master’s Degree in Dentistry at Tuiuti University of Paraná comprises: 9 compulsory core subjects, 8 specialized mandatory subjects (4 in Endodontics and 4 in TMD and Orofacial Pain), a teaching internship, master’s dissertation and 11 elective courses.
+The academic framework for the Master’s Degree in Dentistry at Tuiuti University of Paraná comprises: 9 compulsory core subjects, 12 specialized mandatory subjects (4 in Endodontics, 4 in Orthodontics and 4 in TMD and Orofacial Pain), a teaching internship, master’s dissertation and 13 elective courses.
 This comprehensive program amounts to 900 hours of study and earns students 60 credits.

 Subjects